CODE OF CONDUCT TOWARDS CONSUMERS

 2.10.
 Comparison and Denigration

 Companies and direct sellers shall refrain from using comparisons which are likely to mislead or which are incompatible with principles of fair competition.
 Comparisons shall only be made in accordance with the provisions on comparative advertising set out in Directive 2006/114/EC concerning misleading and comparative advertising.
-Companies and direct sellers shall not denigrat any firm or product directly or by implication.
-Companies and direct sellers Shell not take unfair advantage of the goodwill attached to the trade name and symbol of another firm or product.
+Companies and direct sellers shall not denigrate any firm or product directly or by implication.
+Companies and direct sellers shall not take unfair advantage of the goodwill attached to the trade name and symbol of another firm or product.